earthly/website/blog/_posts/2021-07-13-python-timsort-merge.md

 runs "intelligently".
 Everything else is complication for speed, and some hard-won measure of memory efficiency.

-This is why `list(x + y).sort()` can be surprisingly fast: once it finds the sequential runs of numbers, it functions like our merge algorithm: combining the two sorted lists in linear time.
+This is why `(x + y).sort()` can be surprisingly fast: once it finds the sequential runs of numbers, it functions like our merge algorithm: combining the two sorted lists in linear time.

 Timsort does have to do extra work, though.
 It needs to do a pass over the data to find these sequential runs, and `heapq.merge` knows where the runs are ahead of time.
 Timsort overcomes this disadvantage by being written in C rather than Python.
 Or as ShawdowRanger on Stack Overflow explains it: